This tutorial will be an overview of every EverWebinar setting, with links to more information where needed.

 - Webinar Language (for the registration fields and buttons)

 When this feature is available you can also list your webinar in the On-Demand section (shown above at the bottom of the frame), so let’s take a look at that real quick.
 Shown below is our On-Demand portal.
-There’s a lot of webinars available and they’re coming up real soon.
 You can choose by category (cooking and food, for example) and you can take a look at what’s available.

 Next are the Webinar Presenters (shown below).
 This is where your information is entered by default (it’s already here!) so if you are the only one presenting (or rather, on the video), you can just click confirm and move on.

 I’d like you to know two things though about this side profile here.
 First, “Webinar Host & Presenter” indicates you are the creator of this webinar (shown below).

 You can add people without them being a presenter but instead as a moderator.
 So for example, let’s say I want Tammy to moderate my webinar.
 As shown below, I’ll add her name and email to the fields, select Moderator, and choose Save.

 Once I’ve clicked save, her information will appear on the right.
 This time, “Webinar Moderator” will be visible by her name (shown below).